 Opening Hours: 8:00am – 10:00pm (Mon – Fri), 10:00am – 10:00pm (Sat – Sun)

 Google Maps – Café Onion

 Spells “Industrial Chic” All Over

 The Seongsu area around Seoul Forest has earned the reputation of being the “Brooklyn of Seoul”, with cafes such as Daelim Warehouse, Zagmachi, or.er, Café Cow&Dog being hangout places for the hip and young Koreans.

-Café Onion itself which has fast become a popular landmark of the area, is converted from a metal factory.
-It was previously a supermarket and restaurant, built in the 1970s.
+This is the original Café Onion, which has become a popular landmark of the area.
+It is converted from a metal factory, previously a supermarket and restaurant built in the 1970s.

 Food wise, Cafe Onion serves up bread from the famed Bread 05 Bakery, with over 20 varieties to choose from all freshly baked in-house.

 The most popular choice would be the Pandoro (5,000 Won), an Italian-style bread covered in powdered sugar.
 Café Onion (Seongsu-dong, Seoul)

 Jean Frigo 장프리고